apache/age-website/docs/clauses/with.md

 `WITH` can also, like `RETURN`, alias expressions that are introduced into the results using the aliases as the binding name.

 `WITH` is also used to separate the reading of the graph from updating of the graph.
 Every part of a query must be either read-only or write-only.
-When going from a writing part to a reading part, the switch can be done with an optional `WITH` clause.
+When going from a writing clause to a reading clause, an optional `WITH` can be used to do so.

 ## Filter on aggregate function results